MizginYildirak/Counter-App/README.md

 ```

-## Useful resources W3 Schoold
+## Useful resources

-- This helped me for basics of website paradigm.
+- W3 School This helped me for basics of website paradigm.
 I really liked this pattern and will use it going forward.
-MDN
-- This is an amazing document which helped me finally understand deep sides of web development.
+- MDN  This is an amazing document which helped me finally understand deep sides of web development.
 I'd recommend it to anyone still learning these concepts.

 ## Original Website - https://simplecounter.app